TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

     (V.6.12.2 Changes) (1.14.4 Minecraft)

     Blocks:
-·Fixed bug where highest Amplified Portal Blocks in UA dimension cannot be broken if its coordinate has x = 8 or z = 8 instead of x = 8 and z = 8.
+ï¿½Fixed bug where highest Amplified Portal Blocks in UA dimension cannot be broken if its coordinate has x = 8 or z = 8 instead of x = 8 and z = 8.
 Now only the highest portal at 8, ?, 8 cannot be mined in UA dimension as desired.

     Structures:
 Â·Fixed rare crash that occurs when generating non-vanilla Villages.